 - Highlight the strengths of the sampling technique used by you.

-- Finally, discuss all the three(Strengths, Limitations, and Modifications) for your Procedure.
+- Finally, discuss all three(Strengths, Limitations, and Modifications) for your Procedure.

-- Do not, in any case, mention significant mistakes in your procedure.
-If you assess there are any such errors, try rectifying them instead of saying them.
+- Refrain from mentioning significant mistakes in your Procedure.
+If you assess any such errors, try rectifying them instead of saying them.

 Note that there is no point in giving generic modifications as they would not be directly relevant to your investigation.